nicocardiel/boundfit/docs/using_the_program.rst

 The following parameters have to be specified:

-    * Use of fit constraints: *BoundFit* can perform constrained minimisation forcing the fits to pass through some fixed points.
+* Use of fit constraints: *boundfit* can perform constrained minimisation forcing the fits to pass through some fixed points.
 This is a refinement discussed in Appendix A of Cardiel2009_ and can be useful in some special situations.
 However if one just want to carry out a normal boundary fitting, this possibility can be skipped.

 * Polynomial degree for the fitted boundary.

 * Asymmetry coefficient ξ: this is one of the most important tunable parameters for the boundary fitting.
 Normally one needs to play around with this parameter using values ξ>>1 (typical values range from 100 to 10000).

 * Power for distances α: power employed to determine how distances are incorporated into the cost function.
 See Eq.
 (2) in Cardiel2009_.

 * Power for errors β: power employed to determine how error weighting is used.
   See Eq.
 (3) and (7) in Cardiel2009_.

 * Cut-off parameter for errors τ: this parameter allows some points to fall outside from the boundary.
 See Eq.
 (7) in Cardiel2009_.

 * Boundary side: 1 for upper boundary and 2 for lower boundary.

 * YRMSTOL for DOWNHILL: stopping criterium for the DOWNHILL simplex method.
 The minimisation procedure is halted when the r.m.s. of the values of the function to be minimised evaluated at all the vertices of the simplex is less than YRMSTOL.

 * Nmaxiter: maximum number of iterations allowed in DOWNHILL.
 Note that this is just an upper limit.
 However, if DOWNHILL finds a solution for the sought coefficients that satisfy the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than Nmaxiter.
 This parameter is used to avoid DOWNHILL for entering into an infinity loop.

-    * Finally, **BoundFit** can proceed with the minimisation in an incremental way.
+* Finally, **boundfit** can proceed with the minimisation in an incremental way.
 This means that, for example, if the user is interested in fitting a polynomial of nth degree, the program first determines the polynomial of degree 0, then the polynomial of degree 1,..., and finally the polynomial of degree n.
 In each of these steps, the derived coefficients are used as an initial guess for the numerical minimisation of the following step.

 .. note:: Note that the use of this option leads to different polynomial fits.
    The user must check both options in order to identify which one fits her/his needs.

-Once all the relevant parameters have been set, **BoundFit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients:
+Once all the relevant parameters have been set, **boundfit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients:

 ::